AiverAiva/api/README.md

 Thanks to [@Moorad](https://github.com/Moorad/) for their repo "the-beautiful-bot" but idk why did they delete it/make it private.
-Most canvas code for generating image, formatter are from their repo.
+Most canvas code for generating images and formatters are from their repo.